If there's a reason you can't travel, we'll transfer

 Wales has over 400 castles.

 Ways to get around are slightly limited in Cardiff with only buses and taxis available.
-However the great news is everything in the city centre is with easy walking distance so all you really need is Shanks’s pony.
+However, the great news is everything in the city centre is within easy walking distance so all you really need is Shanks’s pony.

-The quickest routes (M6, M5 M4) will all eventually lead you onto the M4.
-The capital can be accessed via 3 junctions off the M4 so even if the lads singing to their new 1D CD causes you to miss the first one you have two more to save you before the Best Song Ever comes on
+By Car - The quickest routes (M6, M5 M4) will all eventually lead you onto the M4.
+The capital can be accessed via 3 junctions off the M4 so even if the lads singing to their new 1D CD causes you to miss the first one you have two more to save you before the Best Song Ever comes on.

 "Os gwelwch yn dda" - Please